sinclairzx81/appex/readme.md

 }
 ```

-## routing
+## function routing

-Appex creates url routing tables based on a functions name and its modules scope.
+Appex creates url routing tables based on a function name and module scope.
 For example consider the following...

 ```javascript
 export function index   (context:any) { }